divyanash911/POLARIS/polaris_poc/docs/README_META_LEARNER.md

 ## Next Steps

-1. **Integration** - Connect with actual knowledge base and world model clients
+1. **✅ COMPLETED:** Enhanced with Knowledge Base and Digital Twin integration via NATS
+2. **✅ COMPLETED:** Full NATS communication infrastructure
+3. **✅ COMPLETED:** Configuration management and environment variable support
-2. **Advanced Implementations** - Add Bayesian optimization, meta-RL, or LLM-based learners
+4. **Advanced Implementations** - Add Bayesian optimization, meta-RL, or LLM-based learners
-3. **Configuration** - Add YAML configuration templates
+5. **Enhanced Configuration** - Add more sophisticated YAML configuration templates
-4. **Monitoring** - Add metrics collection and dashboard integration
+6. **Monitoring** - Add metrics collection and dashboard integration
-5. **Production Testing** - Deploy in test environment for validation
+7. **Production Testing** - Deploy in test environment for validation

 The interface is **ready for immediate use** and can be extended with sophisticated machine learning approaches while maintaining the same clean contract.